Find a CareOne Near Me

 Understanding Post-Acute Care: A Guide for Caregivers and Patients

-Post-acute care is a critical part of the healing process for patients, particularly seniors, following hospitalization.
+Post-acute care is a crucial part of the recovery process for patients after hospitalization, particularly for seniors.
 Understanding how it fits into the recovery journey and how to choose the right facility for you or your loved one can give you peace of mind as you prepare for hospital discharge.

 What is post-acute care?